english-blog/english-blog.github.io/_posts/2013-09-04-my-experience-with-dhyanalinga.md

 There are volunteers everywhere to guide you to the places and to answer your questions.
 The old volunteer in front of this temple explained that this is the feminine form of Lingam.
 You can worship Linga Bhairavi as you would do to other Hindu gods.
 There are requests made to her, in exchange for flowers and poojas.
 A typical Hindu establishment.
 I seriously do not see a need for this temple inside a meditation place.

 I saw a lot of foreigners in saffron dresses doing poojas, offering flowers, doing meditations, etc. A typical scene in an Ashram.
 She offered me Neem Leaves and Lilly flowers inside the temple.
 I was supposed to eat the Neem Leaves.
 It was more bitter than the Bitter Gourd.
 Luckily they sold *Pasiparuppu Payasam* just outside the temple for Rs.
 10. With the help of the payasam, I could eat three Neem leaves.
 Even though we knew the benefits of Neem leaves, this was my first successful attempt at eating them.
-I was proud !.
+I was proud!

 ### Nandhi